ericsonga/APCSAReview/_sources/Unit1-Getting-Started/teacher-pd-pretest.rst

       Liquid liquid = new Liquid();

-   Which of the following statements are valid?
+   Which of the following statements is valid?

    - Liquid.freezingPoint;